Rishthegreat/Notes/School/Great Depression.md

 		- Legislative powers to executive branch
 - **Agricultural Adjustment Act (AAA)**
 	- Encourage farmers to reduce production by offering to pay government subsidies for acres not plowed
-	- Idea to Boost Prices and eliminate surpl
+	- Idea to Boost Prices and eliminate surplus
+	- Declared unconstitutional in 1936
+	- Highly controversial idea of destroying food in t
+	- Secretary of Agriculture - Henry Wallace
+	- This hurts migrant farmers, tenant farmers, sharecroppers but helped farmers who owned land